HappyPathway/ai-library-framework/CONTRIBUTING.md

 Thank you for your interest in contributing to the AI Liberation Front (ailf)!
 This document provides guidelines and instructions for contributing to this project.

+## Prerequisites

+- Python 3.12 or higher
+- pip
+- Redis (for messaging functionality)

 ## Development Environment

 1. Clone the repository: